Defective Hip Implant Lawyers in Florida

 In most cases, Florida’s statute of limitations requires a person to file a personal injury claim within two years, though in certain circumstances, the deadline can be extended to four years.
 We will work directly with you to advise you on how best to pursue legal action against the firm that manufactured the defective hip implant.
 With more than 100 years of collective experience in product liability and defective medical device cases, our firm has the necessary skill and commitment to help you get your claim resolved.

-Contact us to discuss your situation and get experienced advice about pursing legal action.
+Contact us to discuss your situation and get experienced advice about pursuing legal action.